antiphp/cognoz.github.io/_posts/2017-10-30-extglusterNFSk8s.md

 ``gluster nfs-ganesha enable``
 debug config
 ``crm_verify -LV``
-if you have error with stonith when run
+if you have error with stonith when run on ALL pcs nodes
 ``pcs property set stonith-enabled=false``
 if you have this error: _Error: creation of symlink ganesha.conf in /etc/ganesha failed_
 when you should disable selinux